Minimonies, Microweddings, & Elopements: Weddings in the Age of Coronavirus

 “Minimony” is a newly-coined term by The Knot for wedding ceremonies taking place in lieu of or in addition to your formal celebration.
 Hosting a minimony has become an increasingly popular choice by many couples due to the pandemic.
 Minimonies are a good compromise for couples who've been forced to postpone their weddings due to current restrictions put in place to stop the spread of COVID-19.
 A minimony is a wonderful way to honor and celebrate your original wedding date.
 You can choose to get legally married at your minimony even if you still plan to host a larger celebration at a later time.

 Personally, we like to think of your minimony as a “bonus wedding!”
 Just be careful to not overextend yourself financially.
 Don't overspend in an attempt to make the bonus wedding as ballin' as the original.
 If you plan to party properly later, keep a strict budget in mind for your bonus bash!
 Many couples are opting for minimonies at home or in their backyards.
 If your event size is restricted due to social distancing rules, you can still include those who can't attend in person.
 Just include a livestream component to allow family and friends near and far to witness the ceremony online.
+Plus, saving money on your wedding will help you prepare for life after the big day.
 Learn more about planning a virtual wedding.

 Livestream options to consider for your minimony:

 - LoveStream – save 10% off your package with our exclusive code

 - Wedfuly – more than just your standard Zoom wedding.
 The Wedfuly team helps bring a “real” wedding experience online.